jsenv/core/packages/pwa/README.md

 ## Auto reload after update

-When a service worker updates, navigator might be using outdated ressources such as old images or old js files.
-When a new service worker becomes the worker controlling navigator, we must ensure outdated ressources are refreshed.
-The default behaviour is to reload all navigator tabs opened on your website to make them go through the new service worker.
+When a new service worker becomes the worker controlling navigator it is mandatory to ensure any outdated resource is refreshed.
+For this reason, after an update all navigator tabs opened on the website are reloaded.
+This default behaviour ensure navigator go through the new service worker.
 It is described as _"Approach #3"_ in [How to Fix the Refresh Button When Using Service Workers](https://redfin.engineering/how-to-fix-the-refresh-button-when-using-service-workers-a8e27af6df68).
-You might also want to check [Activate updated service worker on refresh](https://stackoverflow.com/questions/40100922/activate-updated-service-worker-on-refresh) on StackOverflow.
+It is also discussed in [Activate updated service worker on refresh](https://stackoverflow.com/questions/40100922/activate-updated-service-worker-on-refresh) on StackOverflow.

-If you want to control how the outdated ressources gets updated you can disable this behaviour using _autoReloadAfterUpdate_.
+It is possible to to control how the outdated resources gets updated using _autoReloadAfterUpdate_.
 This might happen when:

 - You want to control when and if tabs are reloaded
 - You want to let user control when tabs are reloaded.
 Maybe display a message like "Update done.
 Reload all active tabs to enable the new version"